MAIF/izanami/izanami-documentation/src/main/paradox/configs/api.md

 ## Tree API

-The tree api format the reponse as a tree.
+The tree api format the response as tree.
 Be careful using this API because the results are not paged so be sure to use an appropriate pattern :

 For example if we create this datas :